microsoft/i-Code/i-Code-V1/README.md

-# i-Code: An Integrative and Composable Multimodal Learning Framework
+# i-Code: An Integrative and Composable Multimodal Learning Framework (AAAI 2023)
 **A multimodal foundation model for vision, language and speech understanding**

 ## Introduction